theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/connection.md

 The Crypto key is not stored in the GCP and demands the additional effort to be able to to decrypt your data later.

 **Crypto field** <br>
-Apply the respective cryptographic key depending on the selected encryption method.
+Enter the cryptographic key into the *Crypto field* if you selected "*Customer Supplied"* as the encryption method.

 ### File Format
 Select the required file format between "CSV", "JSON" and "Parquet".